-JAYNE MANSFIELD'S CAR, written by Tom Epperson and Billy Bob Thornton, and directed by Thornton, premiered at the Berlin Film Festival on February 13, 2012, in front of a wildly enthusiastic audience and to great critical acclaim (click here for Andrew Pulver's review in the Guardian, and here for Pulver's interview with Billy).
+JAYNE MANSFIELD'S CAR, written by Tom Epperson and Billy Bob Thornton, and directed by Thornton, premiered at the Berlin Film Festival on February 13, 2012, in front of a wildly enthusiastic audience (click here for Andrew Pulver's review in the Guardian, and here for Pulver's interview with Billy).

 The movie takes place in the small Alabama town of Morrison during the summer of 1969.
 Jim Caldwell (Robert Duvall) is the richest and most powerful man in the county.
 He lives on a big ranch outside of town.
 He has three sons, Skip (B.B.
 Thornton), Carroll (Kevin Bacon), and Jimbo (Robert Patrick) and a beautiful former Miss Alabama daughter Donna (Katherine LaNasa).
 Jim also has a huge hole in his heart, created some 20 years ago when his wife Naomi went to England on a vacation, met a wealthy stockbroker, then divorced Jim and moved to England and married the stockbroker.

 As the movie opens, Jim Caldwell receives a disturbing phone call from London.
 Naomi has died.
 Her last wish was that she be taken back to Alabama to be buried.